As Japan's electricity reform kicks off, Germany serves as warning

 With their revenues eroded, German utilities have switched to using the cheapest form of generation, meaning that a country that is proud of its green energy revolution still relies on the dirtiest fossil fuel, coal, to meet about 40 percent of demand.

-In Japan, coal use has also hit records as utilities similarly switched to the cheapest substitute for nuclear, with thermal coal imports rsing for a fourth straight year in 2015.
+In Japan, coal use has also hit records as utilities similarly switched to the cheapest substitute for nuclear, with thermal coal imports rising for a fourth straight year in 2015.

-The country has, however, moved to cut the price of its subsidies for renewables to reflect lower input prices, with some tarriffs down by more than a quarter since 2012.
+The country has, however, moved to cut the price of its subsidies for renewables to reflect lower input prices, with some tariffs down by more than a quarter since 2012.

-The public is broadly seen as behind the reforms to build a greener economy and a decentralised power system.
+The public is broadly seen as behind the reforms to build a greener economy and a decentralized power system.

 “This is a tough battle but we have to pool our strengths and fight hard,” Tepco President Naomi Hirose told Reuters.